beejjorgensen/cs344_curriculum/week06/exploration-6.1.md

 For example, a particular CPU might require that a 2-byte integer begin on an even-numbered address.

-And that starting one on an odd-numbered address might be either slower or cause the process to crash.
+And that starting one on an odd-numbered address might cause accesses to be slower, cause the process to crash, or cause accesses to return bad data.

 Or a system might require that multibyte values start on addresses that are multiples of 8 or 16.

+Although some architectures have no alignment requirements, most do.

 For example, here are two 2-byte hex numbers stored in RAM.